mbakeranalecta/sam/README.md

    * Removed support for embeded XML fragments per the discussion of issue #145.
 SAM has outgrown this feature, which is incompatible with the plan to introduce SAM Schemas.

 * Revision 1d16fd6d0544c32fa23930f303989b1b4a82c477 addressed #157 by changing the serialization of citations as described in #157 and adding support of the use of keys in citations.

+* Removed the smart quotes parser option and introduced the `!smart-quotes` declaration.

 Please report any other backward incompatibilities you find so they can be added to this list.